Derek-Zhang0810/QAER/README.md

-# QAER: Query-Adaptive Evidence Reasoning for Temporal Knowledge Graph Extrapolation
+# QAER: Query-Adaptive Evidence Routing for Temporal Knowledge Graph Extrapolation

 This repository contains the official implementation of **QAER**, an evidence-aware method for temporal knowledge graph (TKG) extrapolation.
 Given a query `(subject, relation, ?, timestamp)`, QAER ranks every entity as a possible tail while exposing the historical evidence used by its scoring process.